 Robert Warwick and Humphrey Bogart worked together in 1922 in the stage play Drifting.
-Producer/star Bogart never forgot the kindness Warwick showed to him as a young actor and made Andrew Solt write a role for Warwick, who was then struggling.
+Producer and star Bogart never forgot the kindness Warwick showed to him as a young actor, and made Andrew Solt write a role for Warwick, who was then struggling.

 The trivia items below may give away important plot points.

 In the original ending and the final shooting script, Dix actually did kill Laurel in the heat of their argument.
 Martha comes and discovers the body as Dix silently types his script.
 Later, when his detective friend comes to arrest him, Dix says that he's almost done with his script.
 There is a close-up of the last page of the script, echoing the words Dix said in the car to Laurel: "I was born when she kissed me, I died when she left me, I live a few weeks while she loved me."
-It is said that this scene was filmed, but before it could be shown to a test audience, director Nicholas Ray shot a new ending because he wasn't pleased with the scripted ending - he didn't want to think that violence was the only way out of this situation.
-He cleared the set, including Lauren Bacall, who was visiting her husband on-set at the time, except for Humphrey Bogart, Gloria Grahame, Art Smith - who ended up not being used in the final scene filmed - plus the camera and sound men.
+It is said that this scene was filmed, but before it could be shown to a test audience, Director Nicholas Ray shot a new ending because he wasn't pleased with the scripted ending.
+He didn't want to think that violence was the only way out of this situation.
+He cleared the set, including Lauren Bacall, who was visiting her husband on-set at the time, except for Humphrey Bogart, Gloria Grahame, and Art Smith, who ended up not being used in the final scene filmed, plus the camera and sound men.
 They improvised the ending that is seen in the final cut.

 There were subtle details left in the cutting room that pointed to Dix's innocence early on, including a shot of Mildred's boyfriend following her home, and one of Laurel clearly seeing Mildred leave, showing that she was telling the truth to Captain Lochner in the interrogation scene.